Homebuyer’s Guide to Buying a Short Sale

 More Information on Short Sales

-And to learn about other creative alternatives for homebuyers, such as foreclosures and FSBOs, see Nolo’s Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.
+And to learn about other creative alternatives for buying an affordable home, such as looking for foreclosure properties and FSBOs, see Nolo’s Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.